 Where can I get more information?

-In addition to many Federal regulations, the VAPG program has a regulation that is just for this program.
-It contains details about the program’s purpose, what you can and can’t do with grant money, application requirements, and information about how applications will be selected for funding.
+The Value-Added Producer Grants program regulation contains details about the program’s purpose, what you can and can’t do with grant money, application requirements, and information about how applications will be selected for funding.
 Remember that you need to read the Federal Register notice to get all the details about how to apply, but the program regulation also has useful information that you will need before applying for a grant.